History of Chelsea F.C. (2003–2022): Sanctions to Abramovich, restrictions and troubles in finding the new owner

 Amidst financial sanctions leveled at Russian oligarchs by Western governments in response to the 2022 Russian invasion of Ukraine, Abramovich stated on 26 February that he would hand over the stewardship of Chelsea to the trustees of the Chelsea Foundation.
 The trustees did not immediately agree, due to legal concerns regarding the rules of the Charity Commission for England and Wales.
 A week later, Abramovich wrote-off the £1.5 billion the club owed him, and put the club up for sale, pledging to donate net proceeds from it to the victims of the war in Ukraine.

+Following the sanctions placed on Roman Abramovich, British billionaire Jim Ratcliffe made a £4.25 billion bid to buy the club but this was rejected.
+Chelsea FC were eventually sold to US businessman Todd Boehly.

 On 10 March 2022, the British government announced sanctions on Abramovich with Chelsea allowed to operate under a special licence until 31 May, while the Premier League disqualified Abramovich as a club director.
 In the following weeks, reports emerged of Abramovich's involvement in brokering a peace deal between Ukraine and Russia and securing safe evacuation corridors in besieged Ukrainian cities.
 An American government official revealed that the Ukrainian president, Volodymyr Zelenskyy had requested the US government to not levy sanctions at Abramovich given his importance in war relief efforts.